201.61-1

 1. Procurement

 Procurement of goods and services for the university must be conducted in an open and competitive environment to ensure that prices paid are fair and reasonable and the selected supplier provides the best value to the University.
+Procurement Services is committed to providing business opportunities to a wide range of suppliers who contribute to the university's mission and values, including local and small businesses.
 Purchasing activities are conducted in Procurement Services as well as by academic and administrative departmental employees.

 201.49